FreddieRidell/freddieridell.com/src/content/open-source/index.md

 ---

-## [ContentEditableComponent][ce]
-While working on [Codogo Write][codogoWrite], we found a need for a react component that would allow us to work simply with `content-editable` elements in the DOM.
-Click [here](/open-source/content-editable-component/) for more information.

 ## [Dotfiles][dotfiles]
 Since dropbox ruined all my dotfiles for the third time, I've since started storing them on [github][dotfiles].
 This repo contains my config for: